hindu-comm/weblogs/manasataramgini/2009/03/2009-03-20_how-far-back-do-feathers-go.md

-founder of the mahAraTTa nation, when, by a remarkable piece of chance, I got hold of the work of John Ostrom on *Deinonychus* (In those days it was extraordinarily difficult to acquire any such source of information in bhArata\!).
+founder of the mahAraTTa nation, when, by a remarkable piece of chance, I got hold of the work of John Ostrom on *Deinonychus* (In those days it was extraordinarily difficult to acquire any such source of information in bhArata!).
 This extraordinary dinosaur was probably one of the greatest discoveries in vertebrate paleontology.
 Reading Ostrom’s comparison of *Deinonychus* and *Archaeopteryx* was like that flash which one experiences when one sees mantra-siddhi.
 I looked out from the